 Adapted implementation in countries, particularly in the MENA region, as a result of growing interest in state-owned enterprise transparency and EITI’s growing ability to help improve governance and enhance transparency in countries with barriers to full EITI implementation.

 Growing attention to accountability of supporting company observance of the Expectations for EITI supporting companies and adherence to guidance on commodity trading, responsible sourcing, etc., particularly as ESG performance gains traction and financial institutions, ratings agencies, civil society and other stakeholders seek more and better information about companies and their non-financial performance.
+The EITI can highlight progressive voluntary disclosures and good practices by supporting companies.

 Civil society organisations